Petzl Attache Review

-With the Attache Locking Carabiner, Petzl has struck a perfect balance between size and weight.
-Among the larger carabiners in our test, the Attache is also one of the lightest, outdone only by the Edelrid Pure Screw.
+With the Attache, Petzl has struck a perfect balance between size and weight.
+Among the larger carabiners in our test, the Attache is also one of the lightest.
+On our independent scale it weighed in at 57g.
 Since there is no major functionality tradeoff for its light weight, and because the Attache locker is a full-sized HMS carabiner that can hold hitches readily, it is one of the most versatile lockers in our review, at home at the gym, the crag, or an airy alpine face.
-It is a full-sized locker, though, and since you only need a minimum of 2-3 HMS or pear shaped lockers per team member in a typical multi-pitching situation, you could round out the rest of your kit with smaller more compact lockers like the Edelrid Pure or Black Diamond Positron.
-These little lockers take up less space on the harness, in the pack, and in the case of the Edelrid Pure, can be up to three-quarters of the weight of their full-size counterparts.
-Those not venturing as far away from the trailhead may choose a locking carabiner to do the same tasks and gain more durability, such as found in the Black Diamond RockLock Screwgate.

-The gate clearance available is enough to easily clip large bulky knots, rope strands for setting up a rappel, or big master points on anchors made out of thicker gauge materials.
-The Black Diamond RockLock Screwgate has a slightly larger gate opening, but it is also larger and heavier than the Attache.
-While some scenarios may benefit from having such a large opening locking carabiner, we feel that the Attache offers a good balance between overall size and gate clearance.
-We liked that we got a large clearance for such a light weight as well, since we were more likely to bring lightweight carabiners into the mountains with us.
-Having a wide opening was useful when clipping ourselves into big nests of slings at fixed anchors on alpine routes, putting a skier on belay with snowy ropes, or backing up a crevasse rescue system with multiple bight knots into one carabiner.
+We like the large clearance for such a light weight, since we are more likely to bring lightweight carabiners into the mountains with us.
+Having a wide opening is useful when clipping ourselves into big nests of slings at fixed anchors on alpine routes, putting a skier on belay with snowy ropes, or backing up a crevasse rescue system with multiple bight knots into one carabiner.